Chart Color Schemes

 Waterloo has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 45 projects that could impact this region.
-Notable initiatives include Waterloo Metro Quarter, Danks Street District, 207 Young Street Waterloo, and Waterloo South Renewal Project.
-The following list details those likely to be most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified a total of 45 projects that could impact the area.
+Notable ones include Waterloo Metro Quarter, Danks Street District, 207 Young Street Waterloo, and Waterloo South Renewal Project.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.